 Blackcurrant contains more than 300 different types of nutrients

 Many of the nutrients are used for nutraceutical and pharmaceutical purposes.
 One of the most commonly used nutrients in Blackcurrant are Anthocyanins, GLA, polyphenols, Cyclooxygease-1/COX-1 and Cyclooxygenase-2/COX-2, in various combinations, are often used for various inflammations.

 Blackcurrants and immune system and brain health

 Blackcurrant is rich in polysaccharides like glucose, galactose and glycoconjugates which plays a role in depriving the nutrients needed for cancer growth, thereby delaying its growth.
 Among its many established benefits, studies on Blackcurrant and its nutrients also have positive effects in the fight against Alzheimer.
 For these reasons, Blackcurrant has been used in many homeopathic recipes in parts around the world.

 Doctors are In Love with Blackcurrant

-Blackcurrant have been used for over 500 years in various homeopathic recipes for a variety of ailments.
-As medical technology matures, doctor and scientists have taken a unique interest in studying the nutrients contained in Blackcurrant and found astounding health effects it offers through laboratory and clinical studies.
+Blackcurrant has been used for over 500 years in various homeopathic recipes for a variety of ailments.
+As medical technology matured, doctors and scientists have taken a unique interest in studying the nutrients contained in Blackcurrant and found astounding health effects it offers through laboratory and clinical studies.

 Blackcurrant Anthocyanin and Glaucoma patients